Healthy gut travels with New Roots

 Always try to fill half your plate with vegetables to ensure you are getting adequate fiber intake for healthy elimination and to feed your microbiome with foods that will make them happy, they will thank you for it.

 Practice fasting on the plane

 Not only is plane food one of the worst foods out there, but eating on the plane can also cause gut disruption.
 Fasting has been shown to have tremendous benefits while traveling including reducing jetlag, digestive upset, and regulating the circadian rhythm.

 If you can go without eating, opt for a big breakfast on the day of your flight and focus on hydrating liquids in flight instead.
 Fasting isn't for everyone though so you may want to check in with your physician before attempting or bring snacks if you feel famished.

 Bring along some emergency snacks for the plane and at your destination to ensure you have healthy nutrition while on the road when it's especially hard to find good options.
 Our favorites include protein bars, raw nuts and seeds, dark chocolate (70% or more raw cacao), coconut chips, nut butter packets, avocado, kale chips, and green juice powders!

 When in doubt, avoid

 If you don't trust the source of your food or have a bad feeling about the chicken on your plate... don't eat it.
-When it comes to travel we are confronted with foreign bacteria and foods that may be harmful for our gut.
-If you are eating in an establishment that is not food safe you also run the risk of picking up infections and traveler's diarrhea to say the least.
+When it comes to travel we are confronted with foreign bacteria and foods that may be harmful to our gut.
+If you are eating in an establishment that is not food safe you also run the risk of picking up infections and traveler's diarrhea, to say the least.
 Trust your gut, literally.